Micah 7:11-13

 God’s redemptive rebuilding follows His righteous judgment; restoration does not cancel accountability.

-12 In that day they will come to you from Assyria and the cities of Egypt, and from Egypt even to the River, and from sea to sea, and mountain to mountain.
+12 On that day they will come to you from Assyria and the cities of Egypt, even from Egypt to the Euphrates, from sea to sea and mountain to mountain.

-13 Yet the land will be desolate because of those who dwell therein, for the fruit of their doings.
+13 Then the earth will become desolate because of its inhabitants, as the fruit of their deeds.

 God’s redemptive rebuilding follows His righteous judgment; restoration does not cancel accountability.